Skip to main content

 AI Image Generators (Graphic Visualizations)

 When it comes to graphic visualizations, there are several AI image generator tools worth exploring.
 These tools provide benefits such as saving time and effort in graphic design, generating custom and eye-catching visuals, and facilitating creativity.
-However, challenges may include limitations in customization options, potential copyright concerns, and the need for a discerning eye to ensure the generated visuals align with the learning objectives.
+However, challenges may include limitations in customization options and potential copyright concerns.
+You will need a discerning eye to ensure the generated visuals align with the learning objectives.

-• Canva, a popular graphic design platform, offers Canva Magic Write, which utilizes AI to generate design suggestions based on your content.
+• Canva — a popular graphic design platform.
+It offers Canva Magic Write, which utilizes AI to generate design suggestions based on your content.
 Canva Magic Write is an app that is added through the primary tool and is simple and fast.
-The quality has been inconsistent depending on whether the text prompts are common terms such as “safety, nurse, doctor, car, etc.’
+The quality has been inconsistent depending on whether the text prompts are common terms such as “safety”, “nurse”, “doctor”, “car”, etc.’

-• DALL-E 2 is another intriguing tool that can generate unique visual assets, such as illustrations of unique concepts, by transforming longer textual descriptions into images.
+• DALL-E 2 — An AI-powered tool that transforms text into unique illustrations.
 A more specific text prompt will produce clearer, more realistic images.

-• Midjourney is another tool that combines AI and design to create visually vibrant graphics that are even being sold as wall art products.
+• Midjourney — Combines AI and design to create visually vibrant graphics that are even being sold as wall art products.
 I’m not sure this would be the most effective tool for an instructional designer creating elearning or job aids.
-From my research, this tool seems to be trending in the graphic design world and integrates with the Discord social platform.
+This tool seems to be trending in the graphic design world and integrates with the Discord social platform.

 AI Video Generation

 Videos are a powerful medium for instructional designers and eLearning.
 There are a plethora of AI tools that can assist in creating videos from text such as Design.ai and Pictory.at.
-These types of AI generated videos also have the capability of adding AI-powered voice over which potentially eliminates the need for a professional voiceover depending on the project and overall voice quality desired.
+These types of AI-generated videos have the capability of adding AI-powered voiceover.
+This potentially eliminates the need for a professional voiceover depending on the project and the overall voice quality desired.

 Over a year ago, I was introduced to Synthesia.io for a safety management class where we created micro videos to introduce each section of the two-day course.
-Instead of filming a newscaster for our television news show, we utilized the AI generated avatar videos.
+Instead of filming a newscaster for our television news show, we utilized AI-generated avatar videos.
 Synthesia enables the creation of videos by combining AI-generated avatars with spoken text.
-The output is an .mp4 file that can be easily inserted into your eLearning or instructor-led course.
+The output is a .mp4 file that can be easily inserted into your eLearning or instructor-led course.
 The benefit of Synthesia.io is that there is a direct integration feature with Articulate 360.
 The avatars are improving each month with new releases from the company.

 Be curious or be fearful?